 The word 'Language' is derived from the Latin word 'Lingue' which means 'produced with the tongue'.
-Hence Language means a thing which is produced with the tongue.
-Let's see some of the definitions mentioned by linguistics (Rao, 2010);
+Hence language means a thing which is produced with the tongue.
+Let's see some of the definitions by linguistic.

-According to Edward Sapir,
+Edward Sapir:

 "Language is a purely human and non-instinctive method of communicating ideas, emotions and desires by means of a system of voluntarily produced symbols."